What are progressive web apps – PWA?

 According to Emergen Research, the global market size for progressive web apps (PWA) will reach USD 10.55 billion by 2027.
 Impressive, right?
 Yet despite their increasing popularity, there are still plenty of people who are in the dark about PWAs.

-Research shows that progressive web apps are the future.
-So, how can a progressive web app supercharge your digital experience?
+So what exactly are they?
+And how can a progressive web app supercharge your digital experiences?
 In this guide, we tell you everything you need to know.

 Progressive web apps do exactly what they say on the tin.
 They’re just like the apps that you download on your mobile, except they’re web-based and built with progressive enhancement, which means they’ll work for every user, regardless of their browser, device or where they’re situated in the world.

 Importantly, PWAs bring all the bells and whistles of mobile apps.
 They supercharge digital experiences, boosting engagement and conversion rates with clever features and functionality, even when a user is offline.